team10nb/i-can-sort/README.md

 Now you shall see iCanSort in your bowswer.

+*Note that using broswer view the app does not utilise electron features, 'view Group's website' and 'export note' functions cannot work.*

 ### `npm test`

 Launches the test runner in the interactive watch mode.